 Even though simulation output may be uncertain, we can deal with, quantify, and reduce this uncertainty.
 You might be able to get rid of the uncertainty completely by making a lot of over-simplifying assumptions about the system; this would get you a nice, simple model that will produce nice, non-random results.
-Unfortunately, though, such an over-simplified model will probably not be a valid representation of the system, and the error due to such model invalidity is impossible to measure or reliably reduce.
-For our money, we'd prefer an approximate answer to the right problem rather than an exact answer to the wrong problem (remember the Type III Error?).
+Unfortunately, though, such an over-simplified model will probably not be a valid representation of the system, and the error due to such model invalidity is impossible to measure or reliably reduce (again, see Lucas et al., 2015).
+For our money, we'd prefer an approximate answer to the right problem rather than an exact answer to the wrong problem (remember the Type III Error?), especially when we can readily sharpen the simulation approximation with more computing or better design of the simulation experiments (see Chapter 6, as well as Sections 7.2, 12.4, and 12.6).